 Then, the movable partition kicks in to fully separate the space from the living room and offer privacy.

 The perfect example of functional design: Clever trick tucks away the TV (and the entire kitchen)

 The Murphy bed is not the only piece of furniture that slides into the walls when it isn’t needed.
 To make the space less cluttered, there’s a custom wall cabinet that hides away the TV when it’s not being used.
 But that’s not even the most clever trick this apartment has up its sleeve.

 The kitchen has sliding doors that conceal it all together, making it look like there’s a wall of closets in its place, set along a long hallway.

 Not fully sure why someone would like to hide their kitchen, but it certainly is a cool trick that could come in handy if you’re looking to use the space for something more business-oriented maybe.

 The bedroom partition makes room for a cozy desk

 The bedroom of this lovely Upper East Side apartment wasn’t left untouched either.
 Making use of the space at hand, a clever partition created a dedicated area for work or study and fitted a desk — while also blocking the view of the bed.

 The co-op is in a pre-war building with a prime UES address

-The unit is listed for $1,325,000 by Cecilia Serrano and Hala Lawrence of Warburg Realty.
+At the time of writing, the unit was listed for $1,325,000 by Cecilia Serrano and Hala Lawrence of Warburg Realty.